 At Ricardoes you can choose to walk around and see how the strawberries and tomatoes are being grown, or you can arm yourself with a bucket and go shopping, straight from the vines.
 We were equipped with a bucket and a pair of scissors each, and staff pointed us in the direction of a large shaded enclosure containing rows and rows of plump sweet strawberries.

 The signs on the outside of the enclosure requests that people resist the temptation to eat as they pick, but it is so tempting, I was guilty of “trying” one first.
 After all, I had to be sure it was as delicious as it looked.
 They were huge strawberries, flavoursome and juicy, and every bit as good as they looked.
 There was an absolute abundance of ripe fruit and the kids had our bucket full in no time.

 Once you have picked the strawberries they are weighed in the produce centre.
 This is a chance to browse additional fresh produce from the farm, or sample some of the condiments available on the tasting table.

-But what visitors will notice first is an abundance of beautiful products including preserved olives and olive oils, jams, conserves, and locally-grown macadamia nuts, honey and eggs.
+What visitors will notice first is an abundance of beautiful products including preserved olives and olive oils, jams, conserves, and locally grown macadamia nuts, honey, and eggs.